gmvdm/pseudofish/content/agile/hackman.md

 To expect a group to work hard on the group task, the following should be met:

-* The group task requires members to use a variety of relatively high-level skills.
+* The group task requires members to use a variety of relatively _high-level skills_.
-* The group task is a whole and meaningful piece of work, with a visible outcome.
+* The group task is a _whole and meaningful_ piece of work, with a _visible outcome_.
-* The outcomes of the group's work on the task have significant consequences for other people (eg. other organisation members or external clients)
+* The outcomes of the group's work on the task have _significant consequences_ for other people (eg. other organisation members or external clients)
-* The task provides group members with substantial autonomy for deciding about hwo they do the work -- in effect, the group "owns" the task and is responsible for the work outcomes.
+* The task provides group members with _substantial autonomy_ for deciding about hwo they do the work -- in effect, the group "owns" the task and is responsible for the work outcomes.
-* Work on the task generates regular, trustworthy feedback about how well the group is performing.
+* Work on the task generates _regular, trustworthy feedback_ about how well the group is performing.

 If a group task meets these criteria, it is likely that members will